-WELDING I
+WELDING 1

-Grade 10-11 10 pds/week/all year 2 credits Students develop skills and techniques in the areas of arc welding, oxyacetylene welding and cutting, and hard soldering.
+Students develop skills and techniques in the areas of arc welding, oxyacetylene welding and cutting, and hard soldering.
 Students learn to select appropriate welding rods and to adjust and operate welders.
 Properties of various metals as well as correct procedures for drilling, grinding, shearing, and operating a band saw are taught.
 The course includes both classroom and shop activities and requires homework.
 Participation in Skills USA is encouraged.